TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: TinyFormer: A Framework of Resource-Efficient Model Searching and Deployment

-SparseNAS aims to obtain a good single-path model with sparse configuration and path choice encoding from supernet.
-The single-path model is extracted from the supernet based on the path selection encoding.
-After the model compression with sparse configuration and fine-tuning with some epochs, the accuracy could be recovered as a satisfiable level.
-By repeating the above procedures we could obtain the model with the highest accuracy.

-The single-path model searching method is similar to SPOS approaches \cite{guo2020single}.
-Excepting the original approaches, the compression procedure is performed including pruning and quantization among searching steps.
-Moreover, aiming to reduce the cost of training and compression procedures, SparseNAS is divided into two stages, i.e. \textit{Two-stage NAS}.
-In first stage, SparseNAS aims to find the best sparse single-path model with \textit{pruning} and \textit{quantization} procedures.
-For the second stage, SparseNAS only performs fine-tuning pruning and operations to recover the model's accuracy.
+SparseNAS aims to obtain the best sparse single-path model from the supernet.
+Differently from the original SPOS approaches from \cite{guo2020single}, the compression procedure is performed, including pruning and quantization, among the searching steps.
+Moreover, in order to reduce the cost of training and compression procedures, SparseNAS is divided into two stages.
+In first stage (selection stage), SparseNAS aims to find the best sparse single-path model with \textit{pruning} and \textit{quantization} procedures.
+For the second stage (compression stage), SparseNAS only performs pruning and fine-tuning operations to recover the model's accuracy.